 According to the NIAAA, past history of violations involving alcohol is a good indicator of the likelihood of future violations.
 Using that info, hone your guest list, or keep a close eye on certain guests who may have a history of getting behind the wheel when they shouldn’t — and be quick to take their keys or call cabs on their behalf.

 Social host liability laws by state

 Even in states that don’t have specific social host liability laws, you can be found criminally negligent if you serve alcohol to minors or if an intoxicated guest goes on to harm a third party.
-But if your state has an offical social host law on the books, you should know about it:
+But if your state has an official social host law on the books, you should know about it.

-States with social host laws that apply generally (meaning, if person of any age hurts someone or damages property after getting drunk at your house, you could be held liable) are: Alaska, Arkansas, Connecticut, Hawaii, Maine, Maryland, Massachusetts, Missouri, New Jersey, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Washington and Wisconsin.
+The states with social host laws that apply generally (meaning, if person of any age hurts someone or damages property after getting drunk at your house, you could be held liable) are: Alaska, Arkansas, Connecticut, Hawaii, Maine, Maryland, Massachusetts, Missouri, New Jersey, Ohio, Oklahoma, Oregon, Pennsylvania, Rhode Island, South Carolina, Tennessee, Washington and Wisconsin.

-States with social host laws that apply specifically to minors (meaning, if person under 21 — 18 in some states — hurts someone or damages property after getting drunk at your house, you could be held liable) are: Alabama, Arizona, Florida, Illinois, Indiana, Iowa, Kansas, Michigan, Mississippi, New Hampshire, South Dakota, Utah and Wyoming.
+The states with social host laws that apply specifically to minors (meaning, if person under 21 — 18 in some states — hurts someone or damages property after getting drunk at your house, you could be held liable) are: Alabama, Arizona, Florida, Illinois, Indiana, Iowa, Kansas, Michigan, Mississippi, New Hampshire, South Dakota, Utah and Wyoming.

 Want to have a summer party but need to get your budget ready first?
-Check out 12 ways to get your budget ready for summer in 5 minutes or less.
+Check out these 12 ways to get your budget ready for summer in five minutes or less.